FabianGosebrink/Angular-Online-Offline-Sync/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.1.

+## TL;DR

-## This project shows how to do offline/online sync with todo items
+This project shows how to do offline/online sync with todo items

 ## Development server